-- There are many activities that can be beneficial and enjoyable for seniors with dementia.
+- There are many activities that can be beneficial and enjoyable for individuals with dementia.

 - Popular activities for individuals with dementia include creating art, playing music, volunteering, playing games, etc.

-- It is important to adapt activities based on patients’ individual needs, limitations and stages of dementia.
+- It is important to adapt activities based on individual needs, limitations and stages of dementia.

 Maslow’s Hierarchy of Needs is a psychological theory that ranks human needs in the form of a pyramid.
 The theory considers safety and physiological needs (food, water, warmth, rest) as “basic needs” at the bottom of the pyramid.
 Higher up in the hierarchy are other important needs that individuals strive for once those basic needs are satisfied, including the need for “belonging”, love, and self-esteem.
 At the top of the hierarchy is also self-actualization, or achieving one’s full potential, through enjoyable activities.
 These needs, especially the need to feel loved, included, and valued, should be seen as equally important for senior adults with dementia as they are for all of us.

 While dementia is by definition characterized by many declines and limitations, and it may sometimes be hard to see past these challenges, not all abilities are lost, especially in the early and middle stages of the disease.
-Seniors with dementia are capable of meaningfully contribute, experience joy, and providing opportunities to facilitate such experiences is crucial.
+Seniors with dementia are capable of making meaningful contributions and experiencing joy, thus providing opportunities to facilitate such experiences is crucial.

-Back in high school, my art teacher wouldn’t let us use erasers because he explained that every stroke, whether made mistakenly or intentionally, is part of the process that makes the work what it is.
+Often art teachers won’t let their students use erasers because every stroke, whether made mistakenly or intentionally, is part of the process that makes the work what it is.
 This sentiment embodies the unique value of art for seniors with dementia, in that there is no right or wrong.
-In a world full of psychological exams and “Do you remember…?” questions from family members, there can be something serene and liberating in the subjectivity of art, whether in its creation or appreciation.
+In a world full of neurological exams and “Do you remember…?” questions from family members, there can be something serene and liberating in the subjectivity of art, whether in its creation or appreciation.
 Art programs for individuals with dementia and their caregivers have been shown to improve quality of life and reduce some of the behavioral and emotional symptoms of the disease.

 Film Recommendation: “I Remember Better When I Paint”